 Do you have a child diagnosed with Autism?
 Maybe your child is showing signs that they have autism but you have been unable to get a diagnosis from a healthcare professional.
 Whatever your stage or situation, we’re sure that you want what’s best for your loved one and want to help ease their symptoms.
 Well, this is where weighted blankets for kids with autism come in.

 Having a weighted blanket for kids with Autism can be a very useful tool for caring for a child with Autism.
-A weighted blanket is simply a blanket that has a weight attached to it, making it a therapeutic device for many.
-Weighted blankets are known as a calming blanket for autism in children.
+A weighted blanket is simply a blanket with weighted pellets.
+This is what makes it a therapeutic device for many.

 Many parents of children with Autism have sung the many praises of using weighted blankets as a therapeutic device.
-They’ve been said to help calm the child down, however, it’s important to know what exactly is right for your child’s needs.
+Weighted blankets have helped calm the children down.
+However, it’s important to know what exactly is right for your child’s needs.
 If you are wondering are weighted blankets only for autism then think again.
 These blankets can help with many symptoms that are associated with similar issues found on the autistic spectrum such as sensory processing disorder and anxiety.

 With so many different types out there, which one is right for me?
 Why do autistic kids like weighted blankets?
 Also, what’s the science behind it, and why should I believe it?
 As a parent, it’s important to know these questions, and more, before coming to the conclusion to buy a weighted blanket.
 However, thankfully, with the help of this comprehensive article, you’ll be able to make a well-informed decision for your child!

 The Science Behind It

 LifeScience states that weighted blankets have been used in occupational therapy for a while now.
 In this type of occupational therapy, called “sensory integration therapy”, people with Autism or other similar disorders are encouraged to focus on certain “sensory experiences”.